fkingerd/multiversx_fun/README.md

 # elrond_fun
-scripts for fun on elrond network and not only
+scripts for fun on MultiversX network and not only.